makusets/esphome-toshiba-ab/README.md

 # Case

 A suitable enclosure for the board was designed to be 3D printed in two parts, see the STL files contained in this folder.
+The case was designed using OnShape online designing software, the original file is public and can be found by searching "toshiba_esp_case" within OnShape environment.
 The case looks like this:

 ![image](hardware/v3/toshiba_top_case.png)

 # More options and complete yaml